-Evaluation Date:

-Evaluation Time Period: to to

-Project Administration

-Exceeds Meets Partially Meets Does Not Meet NA Project annual review meeting held.
+Evaluation Date: Evaluation Time Period: to Project Administration Exceeds Meets Partially Meets Does Not Meet NA Project annual review meeting held.
 Watershed partners represent a broad and diverse membership which represents most interests in the watershed.
 Watershed partners represent a broad and diverse membership which represents most interests in the watershed.
 Watershed partners understand their responsibilities and roles.
 Watershed partners share a common vision and purpose.
 Watershed partners are aware of and involved in project activities.
 Watershed partners understand decision making processes.
 Watershed meetings are well-organized and productive.
-Watershed partners advocate for the mission.